-Uranium and thorium mineralization discovered to date at Falcon Point is shallow and is hosted in two geological settings with the northern half of the property characterized by structurally controlled uranium mineralization which include the Hook Lake, West Way and Nob Hill zones.
-Recently, the Company announced a Definitive Agreement with Australian-registered Pitchblende Energy Pty Ltd, which provides Pitchblende an earn-in option to acquire an 80% working interest in the North Falcon Point Uranium Project (Pitchblende is completing an RTO into an ASX listed company called Valor Resources).
-This definitive agreement with Pitchblende at North Falcon Point effectively utilizes our prospect generator model to advance the Company’s other projects with partner companies.
+Uranium mineralization discovered to date at the Hook Lake (previously North Falcon Point) project is shallow and is hosted in two geological settings characterized by structurally controlled uranium mineralization which include the Hook Lake, West Way and Nob Hill zones.
+Recently, the Company announced a Definitive Agreement with ASX listed Valor Resources which provides Valor an earn-in option to acquire an 80% working interest in the Hook Lake Uranium Project.
+This definitive agreement with Valor at Hook Lake effectively utilizes our prospect generator model to advance the Company’s other projects with partner companies.

 - 16 contiguous mineral claims – totalling 25,847 hectares

 - Years of exploration have culminated in extensive geological database for the project area

 - Hook Lake target area at north end of the Hook Lake property recently yielded high grade uranium grab samples of up to 68% U3O8 in massive pitchblende vein at surface

 - Previous operators unable to definitively explain and locate

 - Recently announced (December 9, 2020) Definitive Agreement signed with Valor Resources to earn-in 80% of the project